DavidBraslow/Neural-Network-Interviews/README.md

     4. What are the advantages of neural networks?
     5. What are the disadvantages of neural networks?

-    Your answers do not need to be perfect - the class activity will involve refining our answers together as a class.
    Your audience for these paragraphs is an interviewer with technical data science knowledge.
+The class activity will involve refining our answers collaboratively, so please complete this assignment independently.
 I recommend that you work on them as you progress through the Learn.co notebooks as a way to solidify you understanding of the material.
 You can use what you've learned from Learn.co to answer these questions, as well as any other resources you find helpful online (and please share any good ones with the class!).
 Please send **INSTRUCTOR AND COACH** your answers by **DEADLINE**.
-If you start to worry that you might have trouble meeting this deadline, please do not hesitate to reach out to us.
+This is not meant to be stressful: your answers don't need to perfect, and if you start to worry that you might have trouble meeting this deadline, please do not hesitate to reach out to us.
+I have attached a Word doc where you can write your answers and which you may want to use during the class activity.

  I suggest sending this out before students start working on the Neural Network topics, as having a prompt that they know they'll have to answer will probably help them get more out of the material.
 This is because they will process the material with an eye toward using it in the future, rather than passively reading through it.
 You will likely need to send multiple reminders between when you send it out and the deadline.